pyutil/django-b2/README.md

     with open(filename2, 'wb') as f:
         f.write(content)

+### Large uploads

 Nginx large file uploads:
 You need at least modify /etc/nginx/nginx.conf, http section, add client_... settings.
 Read: https://vsoch.github.io/2018/django-nginx-upload/

+### Upload (backup) single file (new in 0.2.0)

+This is implemented in backblaze_b2.py file if called as script.
+We don't implement it (yet) as the django management command.
+That means outside of Django: You can use this too.
+And in Django: No need (at 0.2.0) to add this package to INSTALLED_APPS.

+You can describe the target bucket in environment variables or in the .ini file.
+For details:

+    python (path/)backblaze_b2.py --help

+### Backup the postgres database (new in 0.2.0)

+Once django-b2 is installed, pgtob2.sh script is available in the virtual environment.
+Write 'which pgtob2.sh' for its location.
+See comments inside the script for more info.

 ## Developers